Lithuania–Russia relations: Interwar period

 On 30 December 1922, Soviet Russia was incorporated into the Soviet Union, and the latter state inherited the Lithuania–Russia relations.

-Lithuania and the Soviet Union

-1920s and 1930s

 The Third Seimas of Lithuania was elected in May 1926.
 For the first time, the bloc led by the Lithuanian Christian Democratic Party lost their majority and went into opposition.
-It was sharply criticized for signing the Soviet–Lithuanian Non-Aggression Pact (even though it affirmed Soviet recognition of Lithuanian claims to Poland-held Vilnius).
+It was sharply criticized for signing the Soviet–Lithuanian Non-Aggression Pact, even though it affirmed Soviet recognition of Lithuanian claims to Poland-held Vilnius.